American Family vs. Erie: Which one is the cheapest?

 American Family vs. Erie: Rates in your state

 Insurance rates vary from state to state.
-Carriers factor in data from your region and ZIP code, including weather, crime and traffic trends to calculate risk.
-The table below shows where you’ll find the cheapest rates for American Family and Erie.
+Companies use information from your ZIP code, like weather, crime and traffic patterns, to calculate the risk.
+The table below shows where you'll find the cheapest rates for American Family and Erie.
 Remember, always shop around for multiple quotes as prices will ultimately be determined by your personal situation and driving record in addition to your location.

 StateAmerican FamilyErie